The easiest way to play football

 Gear:

 You do not need much.
 Football boots with short studs or turf shoes work on artificial pitches.
-Most players wear lightweight shorts and a moisture-wicking shirt.
+Lightweight shorts and a breathable shirt.
 Shin guards are optional at most pickup games but recommended.
 A full kit from a Bangkok sports shop costs 1,500 to 3,000 baht.
-You can find cheaper options at Chatuchak Market or on Lazada.
+Cheaper options at Chatuchak Market or on Lazada.

 When to play